-Some companies also uses a heat gun to smooth up the top of the candles, which results in the top layer to be slightly underperforming than the rest of the candle.
 So, just remember to light your candles for a minimum of 2 hours on the first burn to allow it to reach a full melt pool before putting them out.

 After that, you should be able to experience a better scent throw on your subsequent burns!

 1. Light your candles atleast 2 hours on the first burn to ensure enough scent is spread through the room.